 Pursuant to our director compensation policy approved by our stockholders in 2004, our non-employee directors were collectively entitled to receive a maximum of A\$250,000 (\$255,775 based on a conversion rate of A\$1 to \$1.0231) in cash compensation for their service on our board of directors during the year ended June 30, 2011.
 In August 2011, in accordance with the ASX Listing Rules, our stockholders approved an increase to the maximum aggregate cash amount payable to our directors to \$500,000 per fiscal year.
 Our board of directors has the authority to allocate up to the maximum aggregate compensation among the directors in its discretion.
 For the fiscal year ended December 31, 2011, our board of directors paid each of our directors, other than our Chairman and our directors affiliated with venture capital funds, A\$50,000 in equal quarterly installments.
 Our Chairman was paid A\$100,000 annually in equal quarterly installments.
-We historically have not provided cash compensation to our directors affiliated directors are compensated on the same basis as our other directors as described above.
-For the fiscal year beginning January 1, 2013, our board of directors will pay each of our non-employee directors, other than our Chairman, \$55,000 annually in equal quarterly installments.
-Our Chairman will be paid \$105,000 annually in equal quarterly installments.
+We historically have not provided cash compensation to our directors affiliated with venture capital funds in connection with their service on our board.
+However, effective October 1, 2011, we revised this policy so that our venture capital affiliated directors are compensated on the same basis as our other directors as described above.

-Our board grants directors stock options or equity awards from time to time, but we do not have a policy of regularly granting of equity or equitybased awards to our directors.
+Our board grants directors stock options or equity awards from time to time, but we do not have a policy of regularly granting of equity or equity-based awards to our directors.
 All equity compensation awarded to our directors requires approval by our stockholders pursuant to the ASX Listing Rules.

 During our six-month fiscal year ended December 31, 2011, we granted stock options to each of our non-employee directors.
-The stock options granted to each of our non-employee directors other than Mr. Waller have an exercise price of A\$7.00 per share, representing a 20% premium to the closing price for one of our CDIs on the date the board approved the option grant, have a 10-year term and vest in equal monthly installments over a four-year period.
+The stock options granted to each of our non-employee directors other than Dr. Harvey and Mr. Waller have an exercise price of A\$7.00 per share, representing a 20% premium to the closing price for one of our CDIs on the date the board approved the option grant, have a 10-year term and vest in equal monthly installments over a four-year period.
 Our stockholders approved these options grants at a special meeting held in August 2011.
 Prior to these option grants, the last time we granted stock options to non-employee directors generally was in July 2008.
-We also granted stock options to Mr. Waller during our fiscal year ended December 31, 2011 in connection with his appointment to our board of directors in August 2011.
-These options have an exercise price of A\$8.20 per share, representing the closing price for one of our shares (traded as CDIs) on the date the board approved the option grant, has a 10-year term and vests in equal monthly installments over a four-year period.
-Our stockholders approved this options grant at our annual meeting held in November 2011.
-Although we previously had a practice of granting stock options to our non-employee directors with a per share exercise price for Australian companies listed on the ASX, we intend to grant future stock options to our non-employee directors and other award recipients with exercise prices equal to the closing price of our common stock on the date of grant consistent with what we believe is common practice for public companies listed on a U.S. stock exchange.
-On September 12, 2012, the Board authorized the grant to Mr. Erb of non-plan stock options for 54,000 shares of common stock at an exercise price of \$8.27 per share, subject to stockholder approval at the next meeting of stockholders, in connection with his appointment to the board of directors.
+We also granted stock options to Mr. Waller and Dr. Harvey during our fiscal year ended December 31, 2011 in connection with their appointments to our board of directors in August and September 2011, respectively.
+Each of these options has an exercise price of A\$8.20 per share, representing the closing price for one of our CDIs on the date the board approved the option grant, has a 10-year term and vests in equal monthly installments over a four-year period.
+Our stockholders approved these options grants at our annual meeting held in November 2011.
+Although we previously had a practice of granting stock options to our non-employee directors with a per share exercise price that was greater than the closing price of one of our CDIs on the date the board approved the option grant, which we believe is a typical practice for Australian companies listed on the ASX, we intend to grant future stock options to our non-employee directors and other award recipients with exercise prices equal to the closing price of our common stock on the date of grant consistent with what we believe is common practice for public companies listed on a U.S. stock exchange.